freifunk-flensburg/website/README.md

 ---

-*Freifunk Flensburg is a project by the nordlab e.V. and Chaostreff-Flensburg*
+*Freifunk Flensburg is a project by the nordlab e.
+V. and Chaostreff-Flensburg*